Euthynnus pelamis, Katsuwonus pelamis

 As such a large amount of skipjack is caught in gillnet fisheries in many different countries, it is important for the commercial supply chain to have robust traceability systems in place to ensure that gillnet caught or Illegal, Unreported and Unregulated seafood (IUU) doesn’t end up mixed in with skipjack from more sustainable sources.

 Shark catches of around 64,000 t were reported in 2015, with gillnets representing 78% of the catches.
 There is currently too little data to carry out stock assessments for shark species, so the scientific committee recommends better monitoring and a precautionary approach to their management.
 Full utilisation of sharks is required (i.e. no fin removal), unwanted sharks must be released live wherever possible and shark catches must be reported annually.
-Hooking mortality is apparently very high for bigeye and pelagic threshers, therefore the prohibition on retaining of any part of thresher sharks onboard and promoting live release of thresher shark may be largely ineffective for species conservation.
 In 2018 IOTC introduced a new measure on management of blue shark stocks, requiring better data collection on catches and discards and paving the way to consider additional management measures in 2021.
 Transshipment of oceanic whitetips is and thresher sharks prohibited.
 Countries must develop conservation and management measures for vulnerable shark species.
 A number of countries are currently incorporating a ban on the retention of oceanic whitetip sharks into national legislation in accordance with IOTC resolutions, but it is too early to evaluate the impact of this.
+In 2019 the first resolution for any ray species in the IOTC area of competence was brought in.
+It protects mobulid rays, which are declining across the Indian Ocean.
+Targeted fishing, retention, transhipping, landing, selling, or storage of mobulid rays is prohibited, with exceptions made for accidental catch by artisanal fishing until 2022.

 Gill netting affects turtle species more than any other type of gear, and the status of all turtle species in the Indian Ocean is concerning.
 The scientific committee advises that maintaining or increasing fishing effort in the Indian Ocean without appropriate mitigation measures in place will likely result in further declines in biomass, and recommends that appropriate mechanisms are developed to ensure compliance with data collection and reporting requirements.
 Turtles must be released wherever possible and countries are requested to research other mitigation techniques.

 Interactions with all vulnerable non-target species should be recorded.
-Several countries have failed to implement national plans for sharks, seabirds and turtles as required (although the shark plan is not binding in India as they have objected to the measure).
-Click here to see which countries had and had not fully implemented plans and actions for seabirds, sharks and marine turtles in 2016: http://www.iotc.org/documents/status-development-and-implementation-npoas-seabirds-and-sharks-and-implementation-foa
+Several countries have failed to implement national plans of action (NPOAs) for sharks, seabirds and turtles as required (although the shark plan is not binding in India as they have objected to the measure).
+In 2019, of the 34 members of IOTC, 16 countries had completed national plans of action (NPOAs) for sharks, 7 for seabirds and 11 for turtles.
+Click here to see which countries had and had not fully implemented NPOAs.

 Based on method of production, fish type, and consumer rating: only fish rated 2 and below are included as an alternative in the list below.
 Click on a name to show the sustainable options available.Anchovy, anchovies